ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    as described in {{collect-flow}}.
 1. An updated VDAF state and preparation message, denoted `(prep_state, prep_msg)`.

-To carry out this step, for each PrepareStep in AggregateContinueReq.prepare_shares received from the leader, the helper performs the following check to determine if the report share should continue being prepared:
+To carry out this step, for each PrepareStep in AggregateContinueReq.prepare_steps received from the leader, the helper performs the following check to determine if the report share should continue being prepared: